Skip to main content

 Matt Manzari

+Burn Survivor.
 Husband.
 Father of three.
 Pro wakeskater.
-Twice nearly died.
-On the water Matt was an innovator landing many firsts in the sport, including the first underflip (changing the board flip direction midair).
-He has titles like “trick of the year”, “wakestock champion” and many more.
-In 2015 Matt was electrocuted while trimming trees at a church project.
+On the water Matt was on innovator landing many firsts in the sport, he holds titles like “tick of the year”, “wakestock champion” and many more.
+In 2015, Matt was electrocuted while trimming trees at a church project.
 Over 12,000 volts melted the skin off his chest and arms causing 4th and 5th degree burns all over his upper body.
-Since, Matt’s had 78 surgeries to get back on the water and back to being the dad and husband his family needs!
-Matt and Bobbye Jean have three little boys, and they love to adventure, camp,travel, and play on the lake!
-Matt loves to Foil, wakesurf, snowboard, and pretty much anything with a board!
+Since, Matt had 80 surgeries to get back on the water and back to being the dad and husband his family needs!
+Matt and Bobbye Jean have three little boys who love to adventure and play on the lake!
+Matt loves his family, being on the water, and most of all Jesus!

 Robby Maschhaupt